 You are eligible for Medicare coverage when you reach age 65.
-Your Initial Enrollment Period is for 7 months and begins three months before the month you are eligible for Medicare and ends three months after the month you are eligible for Medicare.
+Your Initial Enrollment Period is a 7 month period which begins three months before the month you are eligible for Medicare and ends three months after the month you are eligible for Medicare.
 The timing of when your Medicare eligibility begins depends on the day of the month you become age 65, as follows: